ioBroker/ioBroker.sayit/README.md

 - Coqui TTS: English, German, Spanish, French, Dutch, Japanese, Chinese;
   For instructions how to use go to the [official documentation](https://tts.readthedocs.io/en/latest/index.html)

+### Test of the text generation
+With the button `Test text generation` on the tab `Engine` you can check if the selected engine is configured properly.

+The field `Test text` is prefilled with a test sentence in the language of the selected engine and can be changed as desired.
+If the field is empty, the same sentence will be used.
+The text will be generated with the settings of the dialog, so they must not be saved before the test.

+The text will be only generated and not played, so the test works even if no player is available.
+The dialog shows the size and the duration of the generated file and tries to open it in a new browser tab, so you can listen to it.
+For that the browser must allow pop-ups for the ioBroker admin.

+To test the generation **and** the playback together, use the button `Test` on the tab `Player`.

 ### Cloud and Amazon Web Services Polly text formatting
 You can format your text with [Speech Synthesis Markup Language](http://docs.aws.amazon.com/polly/latest/dg/ssml.html).